Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Forecast results

 \section{Forecast results}

-Following the approach described in \Cref{sec:fore_data}, we now present the constraint estimates of our null tests using the SNe and BAO mock data for three different fiducial cosmologies, based on the vanilla flat \lcdm model given by \Cref{eq:Hlcdm}, the CPL parametrization given by \Cref{eq:CPLpar} and the \lltb model described by \Cref{eq:LLTB_fried}, assuming the fiducial values for the parameters shown in \Cref{tab:fiducials}.
-In our analysis we will also consider two different cases, the first where we only use the \Euclid BAO data, spanning the range $z\in[0.9,1,8]$, in order to quantify the ability of the Euclid survey alone to constrain any deviations from the null tests, and a second case where we also include the DESI BAO data, covering the lower redshifts as discussed in \Cref{sec:fore_data}, in order to highlight the synergies between the two surveys.
-Note that both cases include all SNe data (\Euclid + LSST) and, similarly to \Cref{sec:currentresults}, we will group the plots by row, splitting the tests in groups of related tests.
+Following the approach described in \Cref{sec:fore_data}, we now present the constraint estimates of our null tests using the SNe and BAO mock data for three different fiducial cosmologies based on the vanilla flat \lcdm model given by \Cref{eq:Hlcdm}, the CPL parameterization given by \Cref{eq:CPLpar}, and the \lltb model described by \Cref{eq:LLTB_fried}, assuming the fiducial values for the parameters shown in \Cref{tab:fiducials}.
+In our analysis we also consider two different cases.
+In the first case, we only use the \Euclid BAO data, spanning the range $z\in[0.9,1,8]$, in order to quantify the ability of the Euclid survey alone to constrain any deviations from the null tests.
+In a second case, we also include the DESI BAO data, which cover the lower redshifts, as discussed in \Cref{sec:fore_data}, in order to highlight the synergies of the two surveys.
+Both cases include all SNe data (\Euclid + LSST), and similarly to \Cref{sec:currentresults}, we group the plots by row, splitting the tests into groups of related tests.

-Finally, as in this case the mock BAO data are always given in terms of the angular diameter distance $D_\mathrm{A}(z)$ and the Hubble expansion rate $H(z)$, we are now able to also perform the binning analysis as discussed in \Cref{sec:parapp}, as a complementary model-independent analysis to that of the GA.
-The binned data produced by this approach are also used to obtain constraint estimates on the considered tests, using a parametric approach based on a CPL-like parametrization given by \Cref{eq:CPL}.
-Note however, that while we apply the GA simultaneously on the full SNe and BAO mock data, the PA is only applied on the binned data of each test.
+As in this case the mock BAO data are always given in terms of the angular diameter distance $D_\mathrm{A}(z)$ and the Hubble expansion rate $H(z)$, we are now also able to perform the binning analysis as discussed in \Cref{sec:parapp} as a model-independent analysis complementary to that of the GA.
+The binned data produced by this approach are also used to obtain constraint estimates on the considered tests, using a parametric approach based on a CPL-like parameterization given by \Cref{eq:CPL}.
+However, that while we apply the GA simultaneously to the full SNe and BAO mock data, the PA is only applied on the binned data of each test.

 Finally, as mentioned in the previous section, we also implement a quantitative approach of estimating the overall improvement factors that are expected from forthcoming surveys when compared to the current data of the previous section.
 The technical details of this analysis are given in \Cref{app:quantimp}.